A Note on the Majorana-Oppenheimer Quantum Electrodynamics

-In such a way, we see that complex linear combinations $\bF=\bE-i\bB$ and $\overset{\ast}{F}=\bE+i\bB$, transformed within $\boldsymbol{\tau}_{1,0}$ and $\boldsymbol{\tau}_{0,1}$ representations, are coincide with the Majorana--Oppenheimer wave functions (\ref{MO1}) and (\ref{MO2}).
-Therefore, the Majorana--Oppenheimer formulation of quantum electrodynamics is a direct consequence of the group theoretical framework of quantum field theory.
-In virtue of the Weinberg Theorem \cite{Wein} for the Maxwell field $(1,0)\oplus(0,1)$ (or $(1,0)\cup(0,1)$) we have two helicity states $\lambda=1$ and $\lambda=-1$ (left-- and right--handed polarizations).
-In contrast to this, the electromagnetic four--potential $A_\mu$ is described within $\boldsymbol{\tau}_{\frac{1}{2},\frac{1}{2}}$--representation of the Lorentz group.
-In virtue of this the Gupta--Bleuler quantum electrodynamics based on the quantization of the non--observable quantity $A_\mu$\footnote{It should be noted here that at all times in electrodynamics the four--potential $A_\mu$ is understood as an auxiliary mathematical tool.} has led to the null helicity, what, as known, contradicts with experience.
-By this reason many authors (see, for example, \cite{RF}) considered the Gupta--Bleuler quantization of the electromagnetic field in terms of $A_\mu$ as a phenomenological description.
+In such a way, we see that complex linear combinations $\bF=\bE-i\bB$ and $\overset{\ast}{F}=\bE+i\bB$, transformed within $\boldsymbol{\tau}_{1,0}$ and $\boldsymbol{\tau}_{0,1}$ representations, are coincide with the Majorana-Oppenheimer wave functions (\ref{MO1}) and (\ref{MO2}).
+Therefore, the Majorana-Oppenheimer formulation of quantum electrodynamics is a direct consequence of the group theoretical framework of quantum field theory.
+In virtue of the Weinberg Theorem \cite{Wein} for the Maxwell field $(1,0)\oplus(0,1)$ (or $(1,0)\cup(0,1)$) we have two helicity states $\lambda=1$ and $\lambda=-1$ (left- and right-handed polarizations).
+In contrast to this, the electromagnetic four-potential $A_\mu$ is described within $\boldsymbol{\tau}_{\frac{1}{2},\frac{1}{2}}$-representation of the Lorentz group.
+Therefore, the Gupta--Bleuler quantum electrodynamics, based on the quantization of the non--observable quantity $A_\mu$,\footnote{It should be noted here that at all times in electrodynamics the four-potential $A_\mu$ is understood as an auxiliary mathematical tool.} has led to the null helicity, what, as is known, contradicts with experience.
+For that reason many authors (see, for example, \cite{RF}) considered the Gupta-Bleuler quantization of the electromagnetic field in terms of $A_\mu$ as a phenomenological description.
 Moreover, such a description is not incorporated properly into a group theoretical scheme of quantized fields.

 In 1932, Majorana proposed the first construction of a relativistically invariant theory of arbitrary half integer or integer spin particles \cite{Maj32}.
-As known \cite{Rec90}, the photon case is an initial point of this construction.
+As is known \cite{Rec90}, the photon case is an initial point of this construction.
 There is a close relationship between Majorana's construction for the photon and other higher spin formalisms proposed well after.
-For example, Weinberg considered the following $(1,0)\oplus(0,1)$--field equations \cite{Wein}
+For example, Weinberg considered the following $(1,0)\oplus(0,1)$-field equations \cite{Wein}:

 which, as it easy to see, are equivalent to the equations (\ref{2}) and (\ref{4}).
-At present time the Majorana--Oppenheimer formulation of quantum electrodynamics is studied in terms of the Joos--Weinberg formalism (with respect to Hammer--Tucker and Proca equations) and the Bargmann--Wigner theory \cite{Dvo97b}.
+At present time the Majorana-Oppenheimer formulation of quantum electrodynamics is studied in terms of the Joos-Weinberg formalism (with respect to Hammer-Tucker and Proca equations) and the Bargmann-Wigner theory \cite{Dvo97b}.